octos4murai/personal-site/posts/a-simple-example-of-big-o-analysis.md

 Clearly, the running time of function B as n gets very large is much smaller (better) than function A's, and we can conclude that function B is better than function A in terms of running time.

-*Why take time to optimize our functions' running time?
-Is it worth it?* Sometimes it's not --- but other times it is extremely important.
+Why take time to optimize our function's running time?
+Is it worth it?
+Sometimes it's not --- but other times it is extremely important.
 Consider the table below:

 <p class="table-title">
     Running time for a computer that performs 1 million comparisons per second